 Medications: vitamins, hormones, birth control pills, thyroid medications, aspirin, fertility drugs, non-steroid anti-inflammatory and pain medications are all acceptable.

 Pregnancy: Acceptable 6 weeks after delivery or termination of pregnancy.
 Breast-feeding is acceptable.

-• In the past 3 years you have taken Etretinate (Tegison) or Acitretin (Soriatane).
+• In the past 3 years you have taken Acitretin (Soriatane or Neotig).

-• In the past 1 month you have taken Finasteride (Proscar or Propecia) Isotretinoin (Accutane) or Misoprostol (Arthrotec).
+• In the past 1 month you have taken Finasteride (Proscar or Propecia) Isotretinoin (Accutane, Amnesteem, Claravis, Sotret, Absorica, Myorisan, Zenatane) or Misoprostol (Arthrotec).

 • Ever taken Etretinate (Tegison).